dannieleadfamly/backend-task/README.md

 **FieldMapping:** Key-value object where key is the respective field in Mailchimp & value is the value of this field to either update or create with.

+## ESP capabilities
+All ESPs have a set of capabilities that will determine what the processing of sending one over will look like.
+The 3 capabilities of a ESP is as follows:

+1. search
+2. update
+3. create

+In this case mailchimp supports both searching out existing records, updating existing records and creating new records.
+So the process of the ESP would look something like:

+1. Search existing user out to see if they already exists.
+2. If payload says to update existing users and user already exist - update it.
+3. If payload says not to update existing users and user already exists - do nothing.
+4. If user does not exists - attempt to create it.

 ## On completion
 When you're finished and wish to send the project to your contact in Leadfamly.
 Fell free to either zip it and send it, or upload to Github and share a link to it.